-During 2021, we had a total of 56 new or renewed leases related to the medical office buildings as indicated in Item 2.
+During 2022, we had a total of 46 new or renewed leases related to the medical office buildings as indicated in Item 2.
 Properties, in which we have significant investments, some of which are accounted for by the equity method.
+These leases comprised approximately 13% of the aggregate rentable square feet of these properties (9% related to renewed leases and 4% related to new leases).
+During 2021, we had a total of 56 new or renewed leases related to the medical office buildings, in which we have significant investments, some of which are accounted for by the equity method.
 These leases comprised approximately 29% of the aggregate rentable square feet of these properties (26% related to renewed leases and 3% related to new leases).
-During 2020, we had a total of 39 new or renewed leases related to the medical office buildings, in which we have significant investments, some of which are accounted for by the equity method.
-These leases comprised approximately 30% of the aggregate rentable square feet of these properties (21% related to renewed leases and 9% related to new leases).

 Rental rates, tenant improvement costs and rental concessions vary from property to property based upon factors such as, but not limited to, the current occupancy and age of our buildings, local overall economic conditions, proximity to hospital campuses and the vacancy rates, rental rates and capacity of our competitors in the market.
-In connection with lease renewals executed during each year, the weighted-average rental rates, as compared to rental rates on the expired leases, increased by approximately 1% during 2021 and decreased by approximately 1% during 2020.
-The weighted-average tenant improvement costs associated with new or renewed leases was approximately \$5 and \$18 per square foot during 2021 and 2020, respectively.
-The weighted-average leasing commissions on the new and renewed leases commencing during each year was approximately 2% of base rental revenue over the term of the leases during 2021 and 3% of base rental revenue over the term of the leases during 2020.
-The average aggregate value of the tenant concessions, generally consisting of rent abatements, provided in connection with new and renewed leases commencing during each year was approximately 0.8% and 0.9% of the future aggregate base rental revenue over the lease terms during 2021 and 2020, respectively.
+In connection with lease renewals executed during each year, the weighted-average rental rates, as compared to rental rates on the expired leases, increased by approximately 2% and 1% during 2022 and 2021, respectively.
+The weighted-average tenant improvement costs associated with new or renewed leases was approximately \$23 and \$5 per square foot during 2022 and 2021, respectively.
+The weighted-average tenant improvement costs associated with new leases in 2022 are impacted by the tenant improvements pursuant to new leases on the newly constructed Sierra Medical Plaza I, which is expected to be completed in March, 2023.
+The weighted-average leasing commissions on the new and renewed leases commencing during each year was approximately 3% and 2% of base rental revenue over the term of the leases during 2022 and 2021, respectively.
+The average aggregate value of the tenant concessions, generally consisting of rent abatements, provided in connection with new and renewed leases commencing during each year was approximately 0.4% and 0.8% of the future aggregate base rental revenue over the lease terms during 2022 and 2021, respectively.
 Rent abatements were, or will be, recognized in our results of operations under the straight-line method over the lease term regardless of when payments are due.